 Sports participation always carries the risk of injury.
-Sports injuries are more likely when people do not warm up properly (exercising and stretching muscles at a relaxed pace before an intense workout—see Warming up Warming up Exercising without proper safety precautions often leads to injury.
+Sports injuries are more likely when people do not warm up properly (exercising at a relaxed pace before an intense workout—see Warming up Warming up Exercising without proper safety precautions often leads to injury.
 Muscle overuse and repetitive strain injuries may be prevented by Scheduling strength training workouts 48 hours apart to... read more ).

 Muscles and ligaments are injured when subjected to forces greater than their inherent strength.
 For example, they may be injured if they are too weak or tight for the exercise being attempted.
 Joints are more prone to injury when the muscles and ligaments that support them are weak, as they are after a sprain Overview of Sprains and Other Soft-Tissue Injuries Sprains are tears in ligaments (tissues that connect one bone to another).
 Other soft-tissue injuries include tears in muscles (strains) and tears (ruptures) in tendons (tissues that connect... read more .

 Individual differences in body structure can make people susceptible to sports injuries by stressing parts of the body unevenly.
 For example, when legs are unequal in length, forces on the hips and knees are unequal and place more stress on one side of the body.